 Group Size: Tour limited to a maximum of 12 guests.

 Restrictions: Guests should be able to hike on uneven or rocky terrain.
 We sometimes encounter cool, wet or muddy conditions.
 Other tour restrictions may apply.

 What to Bring & Wear: Comfortable walking shoes, long pants, and a light jacket.

 The excursion begins as we travel between two of the world’s largest mountains, Mauna Kea and Mauna Loa.
 The region between these volcanoes is locally known as the Saddle and is home to some of the rarest plants and animals in the world.
 After a brief stop for lunch at Mauna Kea State Park, we continue east towards Hilo.
-Before our final descent into the rainiest city in the US, we’ll stop to explore Kaumana Cave.
-This lava tube once carried molten rock from Mauna Loa’s upper rift zones down to the ocean, but now provides an excellent opportunity to test our trusty flashlights on a subterranean adventure.
+Included in the day’s itinerary is a stop at one of two lava tubes.
+Lava tubes are caves that once carried molten rock from the eruption site down towards the ocean.
+In addition to offering fascinating insights into how Hawaii’s eruptive history, these passages also offer excellent opportunities to test our trusty flashlights on a subterranean adventure.

 Leaving Mauna Loa behind, we make our final ascent to the summit of Kilauea inside Hawaii Volcanoes National Park.
 Our Interpretive Guides will lead you through the must-see spots and hidden gems of this World Heritage Site and International Biosphere Preserve.
 As conditions change daily, we tailor your experience to the current eruptive events.
 The summit caldera, steam vents, cinder fields, and native rainforests are all on our “must see” list.